brutexploiter/FaviconHash/README.md

 Author: Biraj Baishya
 Twitter: @brutexploiter
-Description: This tool calculates the FaviconHash value of a favicon to help hunt websites on Shodan.
+Description: This tool calculates the FaviconHash value of a favicon to help hunt phishing websites on Shodan.

 FaviconHash is a Python script that leverages the mmh3 library to calculate the hash value of a favicon image.
 The script can be used to identify unique hash values associated with phishing websites.
 By searching for these hash values on Shodan using the "http.favicon.hash:<hash>" query, potential phishing websites can be discovered.